circleci/circleci-docs/jekyll/_docs/build-image-precise.md

 We track <a>http://repo.typesafe.com/typesafe/ivy-releases/org.scala-sbt/sbt-launch/</a> for recent Scala releases:

-{% for version in site.data.versions.scala_versions %}
+{% for version in site.data.precise.versions.scala_versions %}
 - `{{ version }}`
 {% endfor %}